Melkaz/OrderCols/README.md

 ===

 By default the separator is "\t"

+But you can specify your own separator, like this :
-Example : `sh ordercols.sh list2.txt demo2.txt ";"`
+`sh ordercols.sh list2.txt demo2.txt ";"`